Whitaker03/Quarterly-Assessment-3/README.md

 files are obviously needed for you to manage the program).
 In other words, you’re the programmer.
 You set up the database in the back-end.
 The user is given a GUI to interact with.
 You should be able to give this GUI to a user that does not have any coding knowledge.
 The courses are DS3850-intro to python.
 DS3860-Business Database Management.
 DS3810-Programming Logic and analytic thinking.
 LAW2810- Business legal enviroment and ethics.
-MKT3400-Priciples of marketing.
+MKT3400-Priciples of marketing. addDatatoDB.py and dbfox.py are both database implementation files. app.py is the run application file.
+Questionmanager organizes the questions. readDB.py reads the tables for correctness.